Amir79Naziri/GenerativeAdverserialNetwork_Project/README.md

 </details>

 ## About The Project
-This project implements a `generative-adverserial neural network` with `PyTorch` and uses the `MNIST` and `AnimeFace` Dataset as a training and testing model.
+This project implements `generative-adverserial neural networks` with `PyTorch` and uses the `MNIST` and `AnimeFace` dataset for a training and testing model.

 ## Phases